joanhey/AdapterMan/README.md

 # AdapterMan for Workerman
-Faster and more scalable apps, also use it like Servesless.
+Faster and more scalable apps, also use it as Servesless.

 Run almost any PHP app with the async event driven Workerman, without touch 1 line of code in your fw or app.